orlp/xcharter/README.md

 true to the original kerning where possible.

-Then, using `conv_afm_feat.py`, `t1utils` from `brew`, `makeotf` and `otf2ttf` from Adobe's `afdko`, and `woff2_compress` from `brew`'s `woff2`, we can build all ours files.
+Then, using `conv_afm_feat.py`, `t1utils` from `brew`, `makeotf` and `otf2ttf` from Adobe's `afdko`, we can build all ours files.
 We need the `t1utils` to convert the font files into an ASCII format because Adobe's tools struggle with the binary format for one of the fonts.

+After that I generate the webfonts from the .ttf files using fontsquirrel, leaving everything untouched except letting it fix vertical metrics.